OBOAcademy/obook/docs/tutorial/pull-requests.md

 ### What kind of information to include in the description
 - Describe **what** was changed in the pull request
 - Explain **why** this PR exists
 - Make it clear how it does what it sets out to do.
-E.g., Does it change a column in the database?
-How is this being done?
-What happens to the old data?
+E.g., Does it edit the ontology-edit.owl file?
+Does it edit another file(s)?
+- What was your motivation for the chosen solution?
 - Use screenshots to demonstrate what has changed

 _Example_: